ki4jgt/PPD/README.md

 - A fully-working Memcache to avoid unnecessary read-write operations

 # Simple to Use
-PPDF has 4 main functions, and 2 worker threads.
+PPD has 4 main functions, and 2 worker threads.
 Using it is simple:

-    import ppdf
+    import ppd

-    db = ppdf.db()
+    db = ppd.db()

 ## Push
     db.push(dict)